 and emailing it to [email protected] with accompanying documents64 KB

-- Apply online via the Home Office website Tier 4 Online application form.
+- Apply online via the Tier 4 application form to extend a Tier 4 Visa.
 There is not a separate Doctorate Extension application form

 You can only start working full-time when you have made a successful application for leave to remain as a Tier 4 (General) Student on the Doctorate Extension Scheme and the University of Westminster has formally confirmed that your PhD is completed to the standard required for the award of a PhD.
 If you have made a Tier 4 visa application for a Doctorate Extension and you complete your course while you are waiting for the outcome of your visa application, you should contact Student Advice to find out whether you can start work.

 When you have received your visa for the Doctorate Extension Scheme

 Your new visa will be sponsored by the University of Westminster, just like the Tier 4 visa you had for your PhD.
 As your sponsor, we need to stay in contact with you while you remain in the UK under the Tier 4 Doctorate Extension Scheme.